 Our representatives will meet and greet you at the airport.
 You will then be transferred to your hotel in Negombo which is the vibrant coastal city, which happens to be ideal for bird watching due to its many lagoons and canals.
 Here you will be taken to visit the Muthurajawella bird sanctuary.
 You will be transferred back to your hotel where you will spend the rest of the night.

 Today you will leave for Udawalawe, en-route visiting the elephant transit home in Udawalawe.
 Proceed to Udawalawe.
-You will be transferred to your hotel in Nuwara Eliya for you’re over night stay.
+You will be transferred to your hotel in Udawalawe for you’re over night stay.

 Enjoy a jeep safari at Udawalawe National park.
 You will b e transferred back to your hotel where you will spend the night.

 Today you will be transferred to yala, where you will be welcomed with a special welcome at your campsite.
 You can settle down at your campsite, freshen up.
 Lunch will be served at the campsite.
 Evening leave to do a an evening jeep safari at the yala national park in block 01 by 4WD safari jeep.
 Return to your campsite for your dinner and overnight stay.

 Today you will leave the campsite very early in the morning to do an early morning jeep safari where you have more chances of witnessing leopards.
 You wil be returned back to your campsite where you can enjoy your breakfast, after the breakfast if you wish you can go for a brief nature walk around the camp area.
 Havind concluded your campsite experience you will be transferred to Beruwela where you will spend your overnight stay.

 Today you may choose to spend your day at the beach or hotel.
 If you wish you can visii thte kosgoda turtle hatchery ad return back to your hotel to enjoy the sun kissed beaches.
 You spend the rest of the night at the hotel in Beruwela.